-The MCA believes that the proposed regulatory obligations are based on the nature of the competition problems that are identified in each relevant market.
-Each obligation is considered proportionate and justified in light of the objectives set out in article 4 of the Electronic Communications (Regulation) Act.
+All remedial action is based on the nature of the competition problems that have been identified in this market review.
+The MCA thus believes that the ex ante regulatory obligations listed above are the most appropriate in the current circumstances and shall remain so within the timeframe of this review.
+Each obligation is also considered to be proportionate and justified in light of the objectives set out in Article 4 of the Electronic Communications (Regulation) Act.